bigscience-workshop/promptsource/README.md

 Unclear right now if a template for one configuration can be applied to another in all cases.

 **Warning or Error about Darwin on OS X:** Try downgrading PyArrow to 3.0.0.

+**Error due to PyYAML version mismatch:** In case you have PyYAML with version <5 previously installed, then follow the steps [here](https://stackoverflow.com/a/53534728) to upgrade it to a version which is >5.